priyankdubey-github/Deep-speech-based-Automated-Speech-Recognition-Engine-training-on-Indian-Accents/README.md

 Indian-English accents.
 This work utilizes fine-tuning and data argumentation to further optimize and improve the Deep Speech ASR system.
 Indic TTS data of Indian-English accents is used for transfer learning and fine-tuning the pretrained Deep Speech model.

+A modified train.py need to be changed in DeepSpeech repository